 Death - The Sound of Perseverance

-Death went through an insane amount of prolific touring and recording band members including Gene Hoglan (Strapping Young Lad, Testament, Fear Factory), Ralph Santolla (Deicide, Iced Earth) and Andy LaRocque (King Diamond).
+Death's ranks were joined by an insane amount of prolific members over the years including Gene Hoglan (Strapping Young Lad, Testament, Fear Factory), Ralph Santolla (Deicide, Iced Earth) and Andy LaRocque (King Diamond).

 System of a Down - Self-Titled

-After the huge success of the 2001 sophomore Toxicity, the self-titled debut was eventually certified platinum.
+After the huge success of SOAD's 2001 sophomore record Toxicity, fans circled back to check the self-titled out, and it was eventually certified platinum.